 Unless you're traveling in a party of three or more and reserve the large bedroom, you'll find yourself in the Renaissance car with two berths, a toilet and sink, and a large picture window.
 The deluxe models have showers too.

 Although foam earplugs are provided you may want to bring your own.
 I find the cotton and wax ones work well.
 An eye mask is a good idea as regulations require glow in the dark safety notices to be posted in all cabins.
 Single travelers will fare better in the upper and lower bunk cabins as the top bunk can be used for extra storage and the second mattress adds to the comfort of the narrow bunk.
 Regular Comfort Class passengers are provided with a complimentary blanket and pillow and a reclining seat.

 Eating in Easterly Class

 Each of the three included meals offers three choices, though to ensure you get your first choice, opt for the first dinner setting.
 Best bets include the maritime fish chowder and the salmon.
-Local wines (not included) are a bargain at $5.00 and $7.00 per glass.
+Local wines (not included) are a bargain.

 For next day's lunch, opt for the beef sandwich with caramelized onions or the jumbo shrimp Caesar.
 The eastbound breakfast menu offers an omelet and French toast (for those with a sweet tooth) and a hot (flavored oatmeal) or cold (granola) continental with plenty of fresh fruit and yogurt.
 On the westbound trip from Halifax to Montreal, only the hot or cold continental is offered as the train is scheduled to arrive in Montreal at 8 a.m.
 Comfort Sleeper and regular Comfort Class passengers can buy hot and cold meals from a take-out counter.